olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

 - ![PRODUCT WITH NO SALES](https://github.com/user-attachments/assets/c8a1c772-2940-42e1-8e69-bff50ef401c1)
 - ![PERCENTAGE OF TOTAL SALES BY REGION](https://github.com/user-attachments/assets/f007eb61-c306-424b-8af3-9f68a373f7dd)

+---
+### DATA VISUALIZATION
  The table was then imported into PowerBI desktop for analysis.I transformed the Data in Power Query,checked for column quality,distribution, profile and Data types.
-  Diagram of the Table imported

-Several expressions and functions were made to arrive at a desired KPI or metrics. which are:
+Several expressions and functions were made to arrive at a desired KPIs or metrics. which are:
   - Top-Selling Products
-  - Regional Performance
+  - Regional Performance and
-  - Monthly Sales Trends and
+  - Monthly Sales Trends
-  - insights Analysis

----
-### DATA VISUALIZATION
 ![Uploading SALES PERFORMANCE ANALYSYS.png…]()

 ---